sinanozaydin/pide/README.md

 # Installation

+To install pide, the user can simply go their terminal and type the following command:

 `> pip install pide`

-or alternatively, go to directory through terminal and perform:
+or alternatively, they can clone the repository, then go to the directory of the source with *cd* and perform:

 `> pip install .`